bitcoindevkit/bitcoindevkit.org/content/blog/2020/descriptors_in_the_wild.md

 ## The use case

-Imagine Alice and Bob owning a company and willing to put the corporate cash in a 2of2 multi signature setup, so that each one of them have to agree and sign each transaction.
+Imagine Alice and Bob owning a company and being willing to put the corporate cash in a 2of2 multi signature setup, so that each one of them have to agree and sign each transaction.

 ## The role of Descriptors

-If Alice and Bob cannot agree on the software to use, to monitor the same financial situation, the two software must control and produce exactly the same serie of multisignature addresses.
+If Alice and Bob cannot agree on the software to use, to monitor the same financial situation, the two software must control and produce exactly the same series of multisignature addresses.

 To make two different software produce the same addresses in a deterministic way